December 14, Reading 1 – Ezra 10

 “As soon as I heard this, I tore my garment and my cloak and pulled hair from my head and beard and sat appalled.”

-This is a hard word.
-But important.
+This is a hard word, and important word.

-What partnership has righteousness with lawlessness!
+What partnership has righteousness with lawlessness?

 * Dear Lord,